Light on Me

-The drama was based on the homonym boys' love dating sim mobile game by DAY7.

 It was featured on Teen Vogue's best BL dramas of 2021 list.

 Synopsis

-Woo Tae-kyung is a 18-year-old Korean average boy who has no friends.
-One day, his teacher approached him in order to help him.
-He then suggests Tae-kyung to join the school's student council.
-The task is not easy, since one of the members is Noh Shin-woo, who resents a previous encounter with him.
-The president of the council, though, is very receptive and tries making Tae-kyung and Shin-woo get along.
+Woo Tae-kyung is an 18-year-old Korean average boy who has no friends.
+One day, his teacher approaches him in order to help him.
+He suggests Tae-kyung join the school's student council.
+The task is not easy, since one of the members is Noh Shin-woo, who resents him for a previous encounter.
+The president of the council, though, is very receptive, and tries to make Tae-kyung and Shin-woo get along.
 The council is also formed by Namgoong Shi-won, an extroverted humorous guy who also makes an effort so Tae-kyung properly joins them.
-Tae-kyung, with his new set of friends, proceeds to enjoy his new social life and starts questioning if he may or may not like one of his fellow council members.
+Tae-kyung, with his new set of friends, proceeds to enjoy his new social life, and starts questioning if he may or may not like one of his fellow council members.